prasanjitsingh/frontend-development-playbook/feature-flags/development-workflow/creating-a-flag.md

 1. Decide on what type of feature flag you are creating.
 See the [Types Of Feature Flags](/feature-flags/types-of-feature-flags.md) section for more information on this.

-2. Prefix the "Name" with the type of flag it is, eg, `[Feature]` .
+2. Prefix the "Name" with the type of flag it is, eg, `[Release]` .
 This makes it much easier to differentiate the flag types when scanning through the list of all flags. \(This can be changed after creation\)

 3. Enter the "Key" for which you will refer to the flag in your application code.
-Please ensure it is prefixed correctly, eg features are prefixed with `feature-`. \(This cannot be changed once created\)
+Please ensure it is prefixed correctly, eg release flags are prefixed with `release-`. \(This cannot be changed once created\)

 4. "Description" is obviously optional but providing this will help Growth to understand what a feature flag is used for